atmonk/Score-Stack/README.md

 # Score Stack

-Score Stack is a personal project created for a quick way to keep score of your gruelling matches of Dutch Blitz.
+Score Stack is a personal project created for a quick way to keep score of gruelling matches of Dutch Blitz.
 Ditch the napkin and pen!

 ## Roadmap